30 Days in Atlanta

 30 Days in Atlanta is a 2014 Nigerian romantic comedy film written by Patrick "Koinage" Nnamani, produced by Ayo Makun and directed by Robert Peters.
-The movie was shot in two locations in Lagos and Atlanta (United States of America).
-It premiered on 31 October 2014.
-It was recognized as the highest-grossing film of all time in Nigerian cinemas in 2015, although the film was met with mixed critical reviews.
+The movie was shot in two locations in Lagos and Atlanta, United States of America.
+It premiered on October 31, 2014.
+It was recognized as the highest-grossing film of all time in Nigerian cinemas in 2015, although the film received mixed critical reviews.